The Journey Draws to a Close, but Discoveries still Continue

 This passage was written as a history or summary of past events rather than prophecy of future events.

 It highlights how the Israelites / Judeans kept on doing what was bad in Jehovah’s eyes and rebelling against Nebuchadnezzar.
 This happened on the part of all the last three kings of Judah: Jehoiakim, Jehoiachin, and Zedekiah.
 Both the Kings and the people rejected the warning messages of Jehovah’s prophets.
 As a result, Jehovah finally allowed Nebuchadnezzar to destroy Jerusalem and kill the majority of those not already exiled.
-The remnants of survivors were taken to Babylon until Babylon’s capture by the Persians to fulfil Jeremiah’s prophecies.
+The remnants of survivors were taken to Babylon until Babylon’s capture by the Persians to fulfill Jeremiah’s prophecies.
 In the meantime, the land paid off the numerous ignored Sabbaths[vi] until the completion of the 70 years of servitude to Babylon.

 A closer examination of verses 20 -22 reveals the following: